 Enlisted Ranks

 Enlisted Ranks (grade E-1 to E-9) in the Army are the lower of the 3 Total Army Ranks.
 Enlisted Soldiers make up the majority of the US Army and are ranked from Private (E-1) to Sergeant Major of the Army (E-9).
-The roles of each enlisted rank past Private First Class (E-3) entitle you more and more responsibility.
+The roles of each enlisted rank past Private First Class (E-3) entitle you to more and more responsibility.

 Address sergeants, staff sergeants, and sergeants first class as “Sergeant (last name).”
-Address higher ranking sergeants by their full Army ranks in conjunction with their names.
+Address higher-ranking sergeants by their full Army ranks in conjunction with their names.

 E1-E3